-If you join a classic car club, many have valuers with extensive knowledge of your type of car and model.
+If you were to join one, many classic car clubs have valuers with thorough knowledge of your car type and model.
 Their specialists will be able to give you a document, usually bearing the club logo, as evidence of market value.

-Because car prices fluctuate so much, if your classic motor moves up or down a lot, you'll need to have the valuation reviewed regularly - at least once a year, which can cost you.
+Because car prices fluctuate so much, if your classic motor's value moves up or down a lot, you'll need to have it reviewed regularly – at least once a year, which can cost you.

-You might also find insurers ask for a list of photos of the vehicle and, if you’ve had a lot of restorative work done, ask for bills showing payment for recent work done as supporting evidence of the vehicle’s value.
+You might also find insurers ask for photos of the vehicle and, if you've had a lot of restorative work done, ask for bills showing payment for this, as supporting evidence of the vehicle's value.

-Keep your car for parts if the vehicle is a write-off
+Keep your car for parts if the vehicle is written off

-If your beloved classic is badly smashed, its damage may be so bad it costs the insurer more to cover the cost of repairs than the payout for its market value.
+If your beloved classic is badly damaged, it may be so severe that it costs the insurer more to get it repaired than the payout for its market value.
 In other words, the insurer would be left out of pocket.

-When this happens, you can either accept the car's a write-off and take the payout or - particularly if you're keen on using what can be salvaged, if possible, for spare parts - buy the wreckage back off the insurer.
+When this happens, you can accept the car's a write-off and take the payout, or – particularly if you're keen on using what can be salvaged, if possible, for spare parts – buy the wreckage back off the insurer.

-This can set you back thousands of pounds (depending on the model) but, if you're an avid classic car fan, you may want to keep the vehicle remnants.
+This can set you back thousands of pounds (depending on the model) but, if you're an avid classic car fan, you may want to keep the vehicle's remnants.

-As with standard car insurance – you need to tell the insurer about any modifications whether for cosmetic, performance or safety reason.
-Given the age of many classic cars, many will have undergone alterations to be roadworthy.
-The most common include:
+As with standard car insurance, you need to tell the insurer about any modifications, whether for cosmetic, performance or safety reasons.
+Given their age, many classic cars will have undergone alterations to be roadworthy.
+Generally, the most common mods include: